 At most, it should take three shots to determine the proper exposure, and then you can focus on shooting.

-In my case, I always take a first test shot at ISO 3200.
-Next, instead of changing the ISO settings I use exposure compensation.
+In my case, I always take the first test shot at ISO 3200.
+Next, instead of changing the ISO settings, I use exposure compensation.
 I use the front dial, which is customized on my Fujifilm camera to exposure compensation, to fine-tune the final ISO value.

 The Main Challenge of Night Photography

-I’ve talked lots about the best settings for night photography–and by now you should see that it’s pretty easy to pick the perfect aperture, shutter speed, and even ISO.
+I’ve talked a lot about the best settings for night photography–and by now you should see that it’s pretty easy to pick the perfect aperture, shutter speed, and even ISO.